cbigsby/c-sharp/unity/3.4/README.md

 #### Running the Demo App on PC

-1. Open up the Unity Project from Standalone\PubnubUnity folderpresent in the PubNub github repo.
+1. Open up the Unity Project from Standalone\PubnubUnity folder present in the PubNub github repo.
 2. Ensure "PubNub Example" is added as component to Main Camera.
 3. Go to Edit menu --> Project Settings --> Player.
    Under "Optimization" section, ensure Api Compatibility Level is ".Net 2.0".